EricUniqueUsername/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

 :abbr:`★☆☆ (Basic level)` Follow Along: Viewing Layer Attributes
 -------------------------------------------------------------------------------

-It's important to know that the data you will be working with does not only represent **where** objects are in space, but also tells you **what** those objects are.
+It's important to know that the data you will be working with does not merely represent the **location** of features and objects in space, but also contains information that allows you to **identify** and **classify** them.

 From the previous exercise, you should have the ``protected_areas`` layer loaded in your map.
 If it is not loaded, then you can find the